 Pastor came to record some services in the building.
 He reorganized the sanctuary in preparation to meet state requirements for reopening.

-Someone broke into the tiny houses; they have been repaired.
+Someone kicked in the door of one of the tiny houses; It has been repaired.

 There are some RVs in the parking lot that were displaced by state parks closing.
 They are being respectful, keeping the area clean and a watchful eye on things while we are away.